 During the first quarter of 2020, the Company entered into various interest rate swap agreements with effective dates ranging between February 2020 and March 2020.
 These agreements collectively provide for the Company to pay interest at a weighted-average fixed rate of 0.98% on aggregate notional amounts of \$100.0 million under the 2018 Credit Facility until their respective expiration dates ranging between February 2022 and March 2023, while receiving interest based on LIBOR on the same notional amounts for the same periods.
 At inception, these swap agreements were designated as cash flow hedges against the variability in certain LIBOR-based borrowings under the 2018 Credit Facility, effectively fixing the interest rate on such notional amounts at a weighted-average effective rate of, depending on the Company's total leverage ratio, between 2.73% and 3.23%.
-These hedge relationships qualified as effective under FASB ASC Topic 815, Derivatives and Hedging, or ASC 815, and consequently all changes in the fair value of these interest rate swaps are recorded as a component of accumulated other comprehensive loss within shareholders' deficit, and are recognized in interest rate swap agreements are based on third-party bank quotes, and as of December 31, 2021 and 2020, the Company recorded liabilities at fair value of \$0.1 million and \$1.0 million, respectively, relating to these interest rate swap agreements.
+These hedge relationships qualified as effective under FASB ASC Topic 815, Derivatives and Hedging, or ASC 815, and consequently all changes in the fair value of these interest rate swaps are recorded as a component of accumulated other comprehensive loss within shareholders' deficit, and are recognized in interest expense within the Company's consolidated statement of income during the period when the hedged item and underlying transaction affect earnings.
+As of December 31, 2021, the aggregate notional amounts of interest rate swap agreement provides for the Company to pay interest at fixed rate of 0.52%, effectively fixing the interest rate on such notional swap agreement provides for the Company to pay interest at fixed rate of 0.52%, effectively fixing the interest rate on such notional amounts of interest rate swap agreements outstanding were approximately \$2.0 million and \$100.0 million, respectively.
+As of December 31, 2022, the remaining \$2.50 million notional swap agreement provides for the Company to pay interest at fixed rate of 0.52%, effectively fixing the interest rate on such notional amounts at an effective rate of, depending on the Compa